Mapalmeira/Doors/README.md

 ## English

 This is a terminal-based puzzle and "escape the room" game developed during the first semester of Computer Science at UFCG (Federal University of Campina Grande).
-The game was built as a final project, following a functional programming style, and uses ASCII art, animations, and keyboard interactions within the terminal.
+The game was built as a final project and uses ASCII art, animations, and keyboard interactions within the terminal.

 ### Features
 - ASCII-based animated graphics